jfmoy/jfmoy.github.io/content/resume/_index.md

 *January 2015 - July 2021*

-Worked as CTO for Ksubaka, a company providing powerful immersive brand experience & data platform which allows brands & retailers to link offline customers to online profiles.
+As CTO at Ksubaka, I was pivotal in creating an immersive brand experience and data platform, linking offline customers to online profiles through leadership in technology strategy, product development, and cross-continental team collaboration.

-- Led the design and development of a complex platform capable of operating thousands of autonomous devices and generating billions of engagements from millions of shoppers worldwide.
+- **Platform Development:** Engineered a sophisticated platform managing thousands of autonomous devices, facilitating billions of shopper engagements globally.
-- Assembled and led an internal Engineering team of 12 talented Backend, Web, Mobile, QA and DevOps engineers to support the growth of the business.
+- **Team Leadership:** Built and directed a diverse Engineering team of 12 specialists in Backend, Web, Mobile, Data Science, QA, and DevOps, scaling the business's technological capabilities.
-- Worked hand in hand with stakeholders and board members to implement the company's vision through transverse technicals solutions, and AGILE methodologies.
+- **Global Collaboration:** Led external software engineering agencies and gaming studios across Europe and Asia, extending the internal team's capabilities.
-- Actively contributed, and led, the design and specification of new features and products.
+- **Strategic Partnerships:** Collaborated closely with stakeholders and board members to translate the company vision into actionable, agile product and technical strategies.
-- Led the design and the development of Ksubaka OS, an Android 8+ AOSP flavour focusing on resilience, reliability, and self-repairability.
+- **Innovation:** Spearheaded the development and specification of cutting-edge features and products, including the creation of Ksubaka OS for enhanced Android device resilience and reliability.
-- Implemented the Ksubaka Android & Web SDKs, allowing third parties to deploy their applications on the Ksubaka platform quickly.
+- **Software and SDK Development:** Developed Ksubaka Android & Web SDKs, enabling swift third-party application deployment on our platform.

 **Keywords: Corporate Funded Startup, Leadership, Team Growth, Mentorship, Hiring, Android, AOSP, Springboot, MySQL, Postgres, React, Amazon AWS, Splunk, Big Data, Microservices, Kotlin, Java, Typescript, Javascript, Python**